jet/equinox/README.md

 - keeps all the events for a stream in a single single [CosmosDB _logical partition_](https://docs.microsoft.com/en-gb/azure/cosmos-db/partition-data)
 - always has a special 'index' document (we term it the `Tip` document), per logical partition/stream which is accessible via an efficient _point read_
 - the Access Strategies a) define what we put in the `Tip` b) how we short circuit loading if we have a snapshot c) allows us to post-process the events we are writing as required for reasons of optimization
-- Concurrency control of updates is by virtue of the fact that every update to the `Tip` touches the document and thus alters the `_etag` value (we don't need to rely on uniqueness constraints blocking inserts of documents with Events)
+- Concurrency control of updates is by virtue of the fact that every update to the `Tip` touches the document and thus alters the `_etag` value (we don't need to rely on uniqueness constraints blocking inserts of documents with Events).
+This is critical for the `RollingState` and `Custom` strategies.
+- The `Tip` document, and the fact we hold it's `_etag` in our cache, is at the heart of why consistent reads are guaranteed to be efficient (Equinox does the read of the `Tip` document contingent on the `_etag` not having changed; a read of any size costs only 1 RU if the result is `304 NOT Modified`)
 - only affect performance; you should still be able to infer the state of the aggregate based on the `fold` of all the `events` ever written on top of an `initial` state

 | Strategy | TL;DR | `Tip` document maintains | Reads involve | Writes involve | Suitable for |